-GaWC Data 2013
+GaWC Data 2016

 The data gathering strategy and the calculation model is described in detail in Taylor and Derudder (2016).
-This document provides information on some of the core elements of this 2013 data gathering strategy in terms of firm and city selection.
+In the latter book, the focus is on the 2013 data gathering.
+Subsequent data gatherings such as the one described here for 2016 are carried out in the same spirit, but some of the operational details may be different (e.g. firm and city selection).
+This document provides information on some of the core elements of this 2016 data gathering strategy in terms of firm and city selection, but it needs to be cross-referenced with information in Taylor and Derudder (2016).